zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 - **`top_n`**: Query token pruning limit

 In SEISMIC algorithm, a query's tokens will be pruned to only keep `top_n` ones based on their weights.
-This parameter will dramastically affect the balance between search performance (latency) and query accuracy (recall).
+This parameter will dramatically affect the balance between search performance (latency) and query accuracy (recall).
 Higher `top_n` will bring with higher accuracy and latency.

 - **`heap_factor`**: Recall vs performance tuning multiplier